ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

 ### Using a LabVIEW UI with External Dependencies
 This example uses a LabVIEW UI with external dependencies.
 In order to display the LabVIEW UI in InstrumentStudio, you must first build the `Keysight 34401A DMM Measurement UI` packed library build specification.
-The packed library will contain all of the dependencies that the UI needs to load in InstrumentStudio.
+The packed library and its containing directory will have all of the dependencies that the UI needs to load in InstrumentStudio.

 If you make changes to `Measurement UI.vi`, you must rebuild the packed library.